weienweng/Maching-Learning-Stock-Predictor/README.md

     - **Metrics**: Displays evaluation metrics for the models.
     - **Data**: Shows the data used for predictions.
     - **Financial Data**: Displays financial metrics of the stock.

+### Command-Line Instructions

+For advanced users, you can run the LSTM model directly from the command line by modifying and executing the script as needed.
+Refer to the `lstmPublic.py` script for customizable parameters and functions.

 ## Exporting Charts